1926 Atlantic hurricane season: Hurricane Ten

 On October 14 a tropical depression developed in the southern Caribbean Sea about 350 mi north-northwest of Colón, Panama.
 Strengthening into a minimal tropical storm the next day, it gradually curved to the north-northwest over the next four days, becoming a hurricane on October 18.
 It then quickly intensified to a major hurricane early on October 19 as it turned northward toward western Cuba.
 Shortly before striking the Isla de la Juventud south of Nueva Gerona, it attained maximum sustained winds of 145 mph on October 20.
 The cyclone then continued strengthening, peaking at 150 mph before making landfall on the Cuban mainland south of Güira de Melena.
 The center passed just 10 mi east of the capital Havana before entering the Straits of Florida about 80 mi south of Key West, Florida.
 The cyclone then weakened and turned to the northeast on October 21, passing within 20 mi of the Florida Keys while remaining east of Florida.
-Nearly two days later, about 48 hours after turning east-northeast, the cyclone passed over Bermuda late on October 22 with sustained winds up to 120 mph; Hamilton, Bermuda, recorded calm winds and 963.4 mb in the eye, along with sustained winds up to 102 mph with gusts to 138 mph afterward.
+Nearly two days later, about 48 hours after turning east-northeast, the cyclone passed over Bermuda late on October 22 with sustained winds up to 120 mph; Hamilton recorded calm winds and 28.45 inHg in the eye.
+Anemometers on the island clocked sustained winds up to 102 mph, with gusts to 138 mph afterward.
+The highest winds at Prospect Camp followed the destruction of the wind instrument.
 Three days thereafter, on October 25 the storm executed a clockwise, semicircular loop to the south-southwest, and a day later it lost hurricane intensity.
 Gradually curving to the west, the cyclone dissipated early on October 28, though it was once believed to have been an extratropical cyclone as early as October 23.